 4. Bistro La Bon

-Bistro La Bon’s “edible art” is a must for diners with a discerning taste.
+Bistro La Bon’s “edible art” is a must for diners with a discerning food taste.
 The restaurants ability to blend texture, flavor, and presentation is amazing.
 The menu features made-from-scratch pastries, gnocchi, and breads, as well as farmers market-fresh fare.

 Here, you can start with black risotto with curry red lentil hummus or calamari fusilli.
 After you are done with the starters, continue with entrees such as filet mignon with sweet potato gratin and russet or caraway crusted Scottish salmon with warm Mediterranean vegetables.